TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 | Thriving    | 7            | Asteroid Mining Operation, Nationally Investigation Bureau with Offices in multiple Locations, Steam-Powered Factory Complex, Merchant's Guild Hall |
 | Opulent     | 8            | Planetary Trade Hub, Mansion with Secret Passages, Grand Steampunk Mansion, Large Estate with Gold Mine                                             |

-The worth of your holding is quantified in game terms by a numerical rating that ranges from 1 to 8.
+The worth of your Property is quantified in game terms by a numerical rating that ranges from 1 to 8.
 This rating is similar to the Target Number for an action, where a lower number is generally more desirable than a higher one.
 For instance, a struggling farm on a rocky hillside might have a rating of 1, while a prosperous farm in an easily accessible, fertile valley could have a rating of 6.

 ### Minimum Score

-You can't own a holding unless you have a minimum score in a relevant characteristic.
-If the holding is within the borders of your homeland, its rating is limited by your Social score.
-If the holding is located outside your homeland, then its rating is capped by your Reputation score.
+You can't own a Property unless you have a minimum score in a relevant characteristic.
+If the Property is within the borders of your homeland, its rating is limited by your Social score.
+If the Property is located outside your homeland, then its rating is capped by your Reputation score.

-### Running A Holding
+### Running A Property

 The day-to-day tasks of managing a business—like planting crops, mining ore, or forging tools—can be set aside in the game.
 It's assumed that you either have the necessary skills or can hire someone who does.
-What really matters is how your holding might evolve over time and what benefits it yields.
+What really matters is how your Property might evolve over time and what benefits it yields.

-### Holdings Upkeep
+### Property Upkeep

-You will need to make a roll for your holding during the last Season of each year if your hero possesses one.
+You will need to make a roll for your Property during the last Season of each year if your hero possesses one.

-If your roll result is equal to or lower than the holding's rating, your holding will generate enough wealth to maintain your character's Pocket Money level.
+If your roll result is equal to or lower than the Property's rating, your Property will generate enough wealth to maintain your character's Pocket Money level.

-However, the Referee has the discretion to interpret a result of 1 or 2, based on the current circumstances, as the holding failing to produce sufficient wealth to cover your living expenses.
+However, the Referee has the discretion to interpret a result of 1 or 2, based on the current circumstances, as the Property failing to produce sufficient wealth to cover your living expenses.
 In such cases, you may need to spend stored Treasure to sustain your Pocket Money.

-On the other hand, if your roll result exceeds the holding's rating, not only will your character enjoy their appropriate Pocket Money, but if the holding is capable of generating wealth (e.g., an inn or tracts of land), it will earn Treasure equal to the difference between the roll and the rating.
+On the other hand, if your roll result exceeds the Property's rating, not only will your character enjoy their appropriate Pocket Money, but if the Property is capable of generating wealth (e.g., an inn or tracts of land), it will earn Treasure equal to the difference between the roll and the rating.

-For example, if a player rolls a 9 on a holding rated 6, he earns three Treasure that year.
+For example, if a player rolls a 9 on a Property rated 6, he earns three Treasure that year.

 If the result is Good, then good fortune strikes the hero!
 He gains no extra Treasure but prospers in some other way – a sick child recovers, an old feud is settled, the weather is unusually pleasant.
-The rating for the holding is permanently lowered by 1 (to a minimum of 3)
+The rating for the Property is permanently lowered by 1 (to a minimum of 3)

-If the result is bad, then the holding suffers some disaster or misfortune.
-If the hero does not take action in the next Season, the holding may be destroyed or have its rating increased.
+If the result is bad, then the Property suffers some disaster or misfortune.
+If the hero does not take action in the next Season, the Property may be destroyed or have its rating increased.

 # Bringing the Skills All Together